 You need an examination before the first use and following any damage or extended non-usage.

 LOLER covers any equipment or machinery used to lift or lower loads, including passengers, in the workplace.
 For lifting equipment used only by the public (e.g. shopping centre), the LOLER examination scheme is a simple way to comply with the Health and Safety at Work Act 1974.
 This includes:

 - Cranes, fork-lift trucks, lifts, platform lifts, hoists, mobile elevating work platforms, and vehicle inspection platform hoists.

 - Ancillary equipment, including any equipment used at work for lifting or lowering loads, including attachments used for anchoring, fixing or supporting it.

 - Lifting accessories such as chains, slings, eyebolts etc.

-Items which are covered by more specific legislation are not covered by LOLER regulations – for example, escalators and conventional lifts are covered by the Workplace (Health, Safety and Welfare) Regulations 1992 when used by employees, teachers, welfare staff, shop assistants and nurses, so are not under LOLER requirements.
+Items and pieces of equipment which are covered by more specific legislation in their field, such as LOLER legislation being in place to cover lifting items, are not covered by LOLER regulations.
+This includes things like escalators and conventional lifts when used by employees, teachers, welfare staff, shop assistants and nurses, as they are covered by the Workplace (Health, Safety, and Welfare) Regulations 1992 and not LOLER.